albe/node-event-storage/README.md

   - subsequent reads from a single write stream are faster, because the events share more locality
   - every write stream has it's own write and read buffer, hence interleaved writes/reads will not trash the buffers
-  - since writes are buffered, only writes within a single write stream will be flushed together, hence transactionality is not spread over streams
+  - since writes are buffered, only writes within a single write stream will be flushed together, hence "transactionality" is not spread over streams
   - the amount of write streams is limited by the amount of files the filesystem can handle inside a single folder
   - if hard disk is configured for file based RAID, this will most likely lead to unbalanced load